Macmod/ldapx/README.md

 ```

 Where:
-* `-f` will apply Filter middlewares to all search requests
+* `-f` will apply Filter middlewares to all applicable requests
-* `-a` will apply AttrList middlewares to all search requests
+* `-a` will apply AttrList middlewares to all applicable requests
-* `-b` will apply BaseDN middlewares to all search requests
+* `-b` will apply BaseDN middlewares to all applicable requests
+* `-e` will apply AttrEntries middlewares to all applicable requests
 * `-o` can be specified multiple times and is used to specify options for the middlewares
 * `-F` specifies the verbosity level for forward packets (requests)
 * `-R` specifies the verbosity level for reverse packets (responses)